clarkmcc/go-hubspot/generated/v3/timeline/docs/TimelineEventTemplateToken.md

 ### NewTimelineEventTemplateToken

-`func NewTimelineEventTemplateToken(label string, options []TimelineEventTemplateTokenOption, name string, type_ string, ) *TimelineEventTemplateToken`
+`func NewTimelineEventTemplateToken(label string, name string, type_ string, ) *TimelineEventTemplateToken`

 NewTimelineEventTemplateToken instantiates a new TimelineEventTemplateToken object This constructor will assign default values to properties that have it defined,